 Focus on everything that you have improved, on everything that you have learned that you didn’t know about not so long ago.
 There is surely much to improve and learn, but today you are better than yesterday, and that should be a source of pride and your fuel to keep learning.

 Failing is part of the learning process.
 Trial and error, that’s how mankind’s greatest discoveries have been made.
 You will fail.
 Many times.
-Analyze the reasons for your mistake and after repeating a few times (because that’s how we work), you will have learned your lesson.
+Analyze the reasons for your mistake and after repeating it a few times (because that’s how we work), you will have learned your lesson.

 Nobody was born wise